DPD Mission, Goals and Objectives

 - Objective e.
 75% of respondents to the DPD alumni survey who indicate they are working in a food, nutrition, and/or health-related field will indicate that their education at the U of MN prepared them somewhat or extremely well to work in diverse work settings.

-NOTE: Additional outcome data available upon request by contacting email@example.com.
+Note: Program outcomes data are available upon request by contacting email@example.com.